Catherine Boone

 Picture

-The "Vie sociale du certificat foncier" project in Côte d'Ivoire continues in Fall 2018 in collaboration with Dr. P. Brice Bado at CERAP in Abidjan.
+The "Vie sociale du certificat foncier" project in Côte d'Ivoire in collaboration with Dr. P. Brice Bado at CERAP in Abidjan.
 Originally funded as a LSE STICERD pilot study, this continues as part of the Center for Public Authority research program at the LSE (CPAID) and is substantively linked to the "Preferences for Titling" stream of the Spatial Inequality project.

 Read our blog post and working paper